galaparth9/memo.ai/README.md

 # memo.ai
-A second brain to remember you important things.
+A second brain to remember your important things.